Healthy Homes Assessment Clive

 Draught Stopping Clive

-Draughts can lead to low temperatures inside houses.
-A cold home will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts can lead to dropping temperatures within houses.
+A damp house is more expensive to heat, meaning wasting energy and increased bills.

 What are unjustifiable gaps or holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole and you are able to feel it, it is likely to be a gap or hole which needs sealing in somehow.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out within your house need to be sealed.
-For instance, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+If you can feel external air coming in or a clear draught out of a hole or gap or crack, then it is likely a crack or crack that needs sealing in any way.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that allow air to enter or exit into your home need sealing.
+For example, if the open fireplace isn’t in use it can cause draughts and should be shut from.
+Landlords and property managers are responsible for ensuring such draughts are eliminated as far as imaginable.

-There is no need to block up intentional gaps or holes in the construction.
-For instance, small gaps around doors and windows could be required to allow for movement within the building when the home gets warmer and cooler, so that they can still be closed and opened instead of than being stuck.
-We will test the windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement of the structure as the home heats and cools, so that they are able to be opened and closed rather instead of being stuck.
+We will check the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections